 Address: 106 Fenchurch Street, London, EC3M 5JE

 If you wish to venture across the bridge for a workout then 37 Degrees is a fantastic option.
 Located in the fashionable More London just across Tower Bridge, you can immerse yourself in to a riverside gym experience.
 The surroundings of the club are enough to motivate you to go the gym.
 Equipment and facilities here are of a high standard and they offer more interesting exercise methods such as “Freedom Wall Climbing” which is great for building you core for those abs whilst increasing your upper body strength.
-The amount of free space for various floor-work is phenomenal and this creates an environment where you don’t feel cramped and claustrophobic like a lot of other London gyms.
+The amount of free space for various floor-work is phenomenal and this creates an environment where you don’t feel cramped and claustrophobic like some other gyms in London Bridge.
 There is also a 20m swimming pool in the gym and a spa that offers treatments in addition to the sauna and steam rooms!
 Why not treat yourself to a massage after sleepless nights trying to meet an assignment deadline?
 The two spacious studios are used for a variety of classes and you are sure to find something that suit your fitness abilities or maybe try something new.
 Classes aren’t just restricted to the studios, however; they also offer training sessions on the bank of the River Thames – talk about burning calories with a view!
 37 Degrees does offer student rates so feel free to discuss those with them.